Bombay East Indians: Language and literature

-East Indian Catholics speak a dialect of Marathi, which they retained despite Portuguese influence.
-The Marathi language is central to the community's identity.
-The author of Trans.
-Bomb.
-Geog.
-Soc., 1836–38, Vol. I. mentions the dialect of Marathi spoken by the East Indians of Salsette, Mahim, Matunga and Mazgaon, similar to the language spoken by the Kulbis, Kolis, Bhandaris, Palshes, Pathare Prabhus, Somvanshi Kshatriya Pathares (Panchkalshis), Kuparis and Vadvals; this may have been Konkani.
-Some East Indian upper-class families in the Khatri ward of Thane speak Portuguese.
-110 Portuguese lexical items are found in Marathi.
+East Indian Catholics speak the East Indian dialect of Marathi-Konkani, which they retained despite Portuguese rule.
+The dialect is central to the community's identity.
+The author of Trans Bomb Geog Soc, 1836–38, Vol I mentions the dialects spoken by the East Indians of Salsette, Mahim, Matunga & Mazgaon; similar to the dialects spoken by the Kulbis, Kolis, Bhandaris, Palshes, Pathare Prabhus, Somvanshi Kshatriya Pathares (Panchkalshis), Kuparis & Vadvals; this may have been Konkani.
+Some East Indian upper-class families of the Khatri ward at Thana district used to speak Bombay Portuguese.
+At least 110 Portuguese lexical items are found in Maharashtra sponsored Marathi.

+Many of the characters in the book Bloodline Bandra by Godfrey Joseph Pereira (2014) are East Indian.
+The book is set in the 1950s in Pali Village.

-Traditions and festivals
+Occasions and festivals

-Although the East Indians have preserved their pre-Christian Marathi culture and traditions, many Portuguese influences have been absorbed.
+Although the East Indians have preserved their pre-Christian Marathi-Konkani culture and traditions, many Portuguese influences have been absorbed.

-Dress
+Ethnic wear

 Traditional dress for women is the lugra.
 For men, traditional wear consists of khaki shorts and a white banian.
 A Koli Christian bridegroom usually wears an older Portuguese admiral's uniform, which is preserved and lent out for such occasions.

 East Indian women wore a blouse and cotton lugra, with the back pleats tucked into the waist; women did not use the upper portion of the sari (covering the head and breast) until they were married.
 This mode of wearing the sari is known as sakacch nesane.
 Gol nesane, a cylindrical style, is popular with young girls and women.